UWC (video game)

 UWC is an unreleased wrestling video game developed by Thinking Rabbit in 1988 or 1989 for the Nintendo Entertainment System (NES).
 The game was set to be published by SETA but was never officially announced or released.
-In June 2019, the game's ROM was made available to download for free.
+In June 2019, the game's ROM image was made available to download for free.

 History

-Existence of the game became known in March 2019 when Youtuber Stephan Reese, known online as Archon 1981, got his hands on the game after a former Nintendo employee gave it to him.
+The game became known in March 2019 when YouTuber Stephan Reese, known online as Archon1981, got his hands on the game after a former Nintendo employee gave it to him.
 Reese uploaded footage of him playing UWC on YouTube after the Video Game History Foundation (VGHF) digitized the game.
 The game was first beaten by the VGHF and footage of the play through was also uploaded to YouTube.

 Release

 Another video game collector offered $10,000 to purchase the game and for Reese not to release it, but Reese declined, stating he was planning on releasing the game online "soon".
 On June 9, Reese posted a video to his YouTube channel in which he announced that the ROM had been uploaded and was available to download for free.